 We assists vulnerable communities in developing countries to overcome challenges such as those related to climate and food security.
 Projects are often complex, multi-faceted and involve multiple partners and stakeholders.

 Livestock play an important role in the food security and livelihoods of many small-farm holders.
-Our LiveGAPS work identifies ways to increase income and productivity in target developing countries.
+Our LiveGAPS work identifies ways to sustainably increase productivity in target developing countries.
 Our LiveGAPS 1 project developed baselines/benchmarks at the household scale for livestock systems in India and Ethiopia.
-We identified that effective solutions require an integration of […]
+We identified that effective solutions require an integration of innovations […]

 We aim to improve the livelihoods of smallholder livestock farmers in the cropping and agro-pastoral areas of central Tibet by increasing dairy and sheep meat production.
 Agriculture and the human population are concentrated in the cropping and agro-pastoral zones of central and southern Tibet.
 The production of grain crops and livestock are instrumental in the […]